Let’s examine a few key elements to effectively sharing your estate plan with loved ones.

 Your adult children need to know what to do if certain things happen.
-Explain to them that in the event of disability you have documents such as a health care power of attorney, living will and durable power of attorney.
-Tell them where you have these documents stored, how they can get these documents activated and who will be serving in these roles to make health care and financial decisions.
+Explain to them that in the event of disability, you have documents such as a health care power of attorney, living will and durable power of attorney.
+Tell them where you have these documents stored, how they can get these documents activated, and who will be serving in these roles to make health care and financial decisions.
 Provide your adult children with copies of these documents for their records.

 Do the same thing regarding your will and/or trust document and tell them who will be serving as executor or trustee.
 Provide your adult children with the names and contact information for your financial and estate advisors.

-The most important part of communicating an estate plan to children is in communicating your family legacy.
+The most important part of communicating an estate plan to children is communicating your family legacy.
 Tell your children and grandchildren your story.
-Share with your children how you built up your estate, your spending habits, your work experience, your financial stewardship habits, the financial mistakes you made, your charitable giving priorities and most importantly, your values regarding how to handle money.
+Share with your children how you built up your estate, your spending habits, your work experience, your financial stewardship habits, the financial mistakes you made, your charitable giving priorities and, most importantly, your values regarding how to handle money.